projetmbc-tools/for-dev/src2prod/readme/prologue.md

 >
 > English is not my native language, so be nice if you notice misunderstandings, misspellings, or grammatical errors in my documents and codes.

-This document is a short tutorial showing the most useful features without being exhaustive.
+This document is a very short tutorial presenting some features without being exhaustive.